Last updated: 25/01/2023

 Common questions on COVID-19 and cats

-Note: These recommendations are based on the ABCD guidelines on SARS CoV-2.
-The guideline is freely available online and are updated regularly as new data are published.
+Note: These recommendations are based on the ABCD guidelines on SARS-CoV-2.
+The guideline is freely available online and is updated regularly as new data are published.

 What is the risk of a SARS-CoV-2 positive person infecting his or her cat?

 Naturally occurring SARS-CoV-2 infections in domestic cats have been reported in numerous countries, usually in cats living in households where there are SARS-CoV-2-positive people.
 To reduce the risk of infection, people with COVID-19 should avoid close contact with pet cats.
 Risk factors for SARS-CoV-2 infection of cats in COVID-19 households include frequent daily contact, higher numbers of household members with COVID-19 and cats sleeping in their owners’ beds.